 The present house dates from the late 18th century, and has been added to many times, but the property has a long and interesting history.
 It dates back to a tower house, or small castle, which was built by the O’Loughlen clan (the region’s principal tribe) between the 10th and 17th centuries, and is still intact.

-Having been run as a country house hotel by the Haden family since 1976, it is currently owned by Simon Haden and his wife Freddie, who have been proprietors since Simon’s parents retired in 2003 and whose fresh vision is bringing many new visitors to this fascinating area.
+It has been run as a country house hotel by the Haden family since 1976, and is currently owned by Simon Haden and his wife Freddie, who have been proprietors since Simon’s parents retired in 2003 and whose fresh vision is bringing many new visitors to this fascinating area.

 Surrounded by trees and gardens, in sharp contrast to the stark lunar landscape of the surrounding Burren, this peaceful place is an oasis of warmth, comfort and hospitality, and can be seen from miles around.
 It has a uniquely serene atmosphere, and garden flowers throughout the house reflect the personal style of the owners, who have deftly added light and colour to the period interior, artfully blending antique furniture and paintings with stylish contemporary textiles and interesting modern Irish art.
 (A small selection of works is offered for sale, details on application.)

-The accommodation is simply lovely: spacious rooms with unique landscape views have Aveda toiletries in the bathrooms and are thoughtfully furnished by Freddie with understated, yet luxurious, contemporary style - and deliberately left without the worldly interference of television.
+The accommodation is simply lovely: spacious rooms with unique landscape views are thoughtfully furnished by Freddie with understated, yet luxurious, contemporary style - and deliberately left without the worldly interference of television.

-In the morning, allow time to enjoy an excellent breakfast - a delicious buffet set up with fresh juices and fruits, organic cereals, freshly baked bread, home-made preserves and local produce including Burren Smokehouse organic smoked salmon, Burren Gold organic cheese and Limerick ham; the menu of hot dishes reads very simply - but the secret is in the quality ingredients, which sing with flavour.
+In the morning, allow time to linger over an excellent breakfast - the menu reads very simply - but the secret is in the quality ingredients, which sing with flavour.

-Although very elegant, this warm-hearted hotel is not too formal or at all intimidating; non-residents are welcome to drop in for lunch or afternoon tea in the Corkscrew Bar - named after a nearby hill road which, incidentally, provides the most scenic approach to Ballyvaughan.
+Although very elegant, this warm-hearted hotel is not too formal or at all intimidating; when available, non-residents are welcome to dine and lunch or afternoon teamay be served in the Corkscrew Bar - named after a nearby hill road which, incidentally, provides the most scenic approach to Ballyvaughan.

 In fine weather guests can sit out beside the Celtic Cross rose garden and watch patches of sun and shade chasing across the hills.
 The locality is full of interest and especially attractive to walkers – who may appreciated the in-room massage service, which is available by arrangement.